Use of Computer, Internal Network, Electronic Mail, and Internet

 Student Owned Technology – Inside School

-Students may bring technology into the District, including laptops, smartphones, mp3 players, etc. The District is not responsible for the security or safety of student owned technology while on school property or under supervision of a school authority.
+Students may bring technology into our District, including laptops, smartphones, mp3 players, etc. Our District is not responsible for the security or safety of student owned technology while on school property or under supervision of a school authority.

 -

-Students must follow the school rule regarding use of that technology during the school day.
-This typically will include not using the technology during class time, as the District has provided technology to students where appropriate for reaching established educational goals.
+Students must follow the school rules regarding use of that technology during the school day.
+This typically will include not using the technology during class time, as our District has provided technology to students where appropriate for reaching established educational goals.

 -